jmatthiesen/dotnet-ai-workshop/instructions/1_BuildAQuizApp.md

    * Search for `openai` and choose "Azure OpenAI", then click "Create"
    * Pick [a region that supports the model(s) you want to use](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models).
 For best results you'll use `gpt-4o-mini`, so any of `eastus`, `eastus2`, `westus`, or `swedencentral` are good choices.
    * Continue accepting defaults until it's deployed.
 Deployment will take a few minutes.
-   * Go to the deployed resource, then click "Go to Azure OpenAI studio"
+   * Go to the deployed resource, then click "Go to Azure AI Foundry Portal"
-   * In Azure OpenAI Studio, navigate to "Deployments" then click "Deploy Model" -> "Deploy Base Model"
+   * In the Azure AI Foundry Portal, navigate to "Deployments" then click "Deploy Model" -> "Deploy Base Model"
    * Pick and confirm `gpt-4o-mini`.
 Other models may work, but different versions of the models have different capabilities.
    * Note that you'll need to come back here in a minute to find your *Endpoint URI* and *Key*.
  * **Ollama** can run LLMs locally.
 It's not as fast or accurate as the OpenAI services, unless you have a monster GPU, but is free.
 You will need a GPU otherwise it will be too slow.